Independence Day 2022: Films that evoke patriotism | Entertainment

 Independence Day 2022: Films that evoke patriotism

-India is about to celebrate its 75 years of Independence.
-In the past 75 years, many filmmakers made films which showcased the beauty and bravery of our country, and the country's struggle for freedom and patriotism.
-To mark this occasion, take a look at some of the big Bollywood movies that will make you feel proud about being an Indian.
+India is about to commemorate its 75th anniversary of independence.
+Many filmmakers have made films in the last 75 years that have showcased the beauty and bravery of our country, as well as the country's struggle for freedom and patriotism.
+To commemorate this occasion, watch some of the biggest Bollywood films that will make you proud to be an Indian.

 - Country: